edrickwong/py-mcr/README.md

 # py-mcr
 Automatically exported from code.google.com/p/py-mcr

 This is only a rehost for when the original repo dies with Google Code.
-I am also not responsible demo below.
+I am also not responsible for the demo below.

 Original summary
 ----------------